 If you don’t have your own Lightning node, or just want to test out our Lightning integration, you can use a demo wallet from LNbits.com.

-Now you are free to enable Lightning payments on new invoices.
-Simply click the Lightning toggle in Section 4 (Payment) to allow your client to pay over Lightning.
+Now you are free to enable Lightning payments via LNbits on new invoices.
+Simply click the LNbits toggle in Payments section to allow your client to pay over Lightning.

 When you send a new Invoice, the recipient will now see a Lightning option and a QR code will be automatically generated by Zaprite using the live BTC rate at the time.
 When your invoice is paid, you will receive an email notification with the payment details and the payer will receive an email receipt.